Startup Proposal: Intelligent Traffic Signals

 and software could be uploaded at any time.
 The system would have

-an open API for traffic management algorithms, so when some
+an open API for traffic management algorithms, a new market.
+So

-researchers develop an improved or specialized algorithm, it can
+when some researchers develop an improved or specialized algorithm

-be uploaded and put to use, with measurable results.
+it can be uploaded and put to use with measurable results.

-from nearby units and, like a classic computer chess program, look
+fed by data from nearby units and, like a classic computer chess

 Verifiable: The system could demonstrate results at any